 website or contact Amanda Brimmer

 (817-608-2354) at North Central Texas Council of Governments.

 Laws and Regulations

 Alternative Fuel Vehicle (AFV) Acquisition Requirements - Albuquerque, NM

 All motor vehicles purchased by the City of Albuquerque must be dedicated, flexible fuel, or dual-fuel AFVs.
-Alternative fuels are defined as fuels other than gasoline and 100% petroleum diesel and may include ethanol, biodiesel, natural gas, electricity, propane, or other alternative fuels approved by the city's Chief Administrative Officer.
+Alternative fuels are defined as fuels other than conventional gasoline and diesel and may include ethanol, biodiesel, natural gas, electricity, propane, or other alternative fuels approved by the city's Chief Administrative Officer.
 For more information, see the City of Albuquerque Executive Instruction No. 26

 Climate Change Mitigation Initiative - King County, WA

 As directed by local Executive Orders and the King County Acting Locally Initiative, King County departments must increase their use of "green" power and biodiesel.
 At least 50% of King County's total transportation energy use must be generated from renewable energy sources by 2020.
 Additionally, biodiesel blends used in the county's vehicles must increase from 5% biodiesel (B5) to 20% biodiesel (B20) such that the county uses 2.5 million gallons of biofuels annually.
 For more information, see the King County Executive Press Release

 Compressed Natural Gas (CNG) Use Requirement - Smithtown, NY